hshanto707/leaders-university/README.md

-# Getting Started with Create React App
+# Welcome To Leader's University

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was build by bootstrap, react and react router

 ## Available Scripts